Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_lighthouse/unified_operations_scale/_index.md

 By using Azure Arc, your on-premises and multi-cloud resources become part of Azure Resource Manager and therefore you can use tools such as Azure Resource Graph as a way to explore your inventory at scale.
 Your Azure Resource Graph queries can now include Azure Arc-enabled resources with filtering, using tags, or tracking changes.

-For multitenant organizations, this service also supports Azure Lighthouse to allow you to query resources in a managed tenant.
+For multi-tenant organizations, this service also supports Azure Lighthouse to allow you to query resources in a managed tenant.

 ![Azure Resource Graph at scale](./05.png)